HonKLam/Dynos/README.md

 ## Contributions

-Contributions are welcome - whether they are issue reports, PRs or feedback! ^^
+Contributions are welcome - whether they are issue reports, PRs or plain feedback! ^^